MehrabRj/PBRL-Protograph-design-via-Genetic-Algorithm/README.md

-This repository contains MATLAB code for the paper:
-"Simultaneous Multi-Rate Threshold Optimization of Protograph-Based Raptor-Like LDPC Codes via Genetic Algorithm"

 This MATLAB code designs protograph of a rate-compatible LDPC Codes in Protograph-Based Raptor-like (PBRL) LDPC codes structure which optimizes decoding threshold of the protograph via genetic algorithm.